fdac20/news/README.md

 # Class on Oct 11
+   - Miniproject3 Part A due (will help finalize it)
    - Work on Final Project/Miniproject3 part B

 # Class on Oct 9
    - Discuss Miniproject Part B
-   - Miniproject3 Part A due (help finalize it)

 # Class on Oct 7
    - Cliff notes on text analysis